The Limey

 The Limey is a 1999 American crime film directed by Steven Soderbergh and written by Lem Dobbs.
-The film features Terence Stamp, Lesley Ann Warren, Luis Guzmán, Barry Newman, Nicky Katt, and Peter Fonda.
+The film features Terence Stamp, Lesley Ann Warren, Luis Guzmán, Barry Newman, Nicky Katt, Joe Dallesandro, and Peter Fonda.
 The plot concerns an English career criminal (Stamp) who travels to the United States to investigate the recent suspicious death of his daughter.
 It was filmed on location in Los Angeles and Big Sur.

 Critical reception was positive, but the film was not a financial success upon release.
+The film was nominated for five Independent Spirit Awards, including Best Film, Best Director, and Best Screenplay.
+Stamp and Guzmán were nominated for Best Male Lead and Best Supporting Male Lead respectively.

 Plot

-An Englishman named Wilson travels to Los Angeles to investigate the death of his daughter, Jenny, reported to have died in a car accident, while Wilson suspects murder.
-Recently released from a British prison, he is a hardened man.
-Arriving in Los Angeles, he meets Jenny's friends Eduardo and Elaine and questions them.
-Finding they pass his initial inquiry, he elicits their help in investigating Jenny's death.
-One suspect who emerges is Jenny's boyfriend, a record producer named Terry Valentine.
-In investigating him it is learned that in addition to his legitimate record company business, Valentine has involvement in drug trafficking.
-His involvement is managed through his security consultant, Avery.
-Wilson locates a warehouse used by the drug trafficker and questions the men there.
-Laughing at him, they insult his daughter, beat him, and throw him out onto the street.
-Undeterred, Wilson draws a hidden pistol and returns to the warehouse, shooting dead all but one of the employees.
-As the survivor flees, Wilson shouts "Tell him ...
-I'm fucking coming!"
+English criminal Wilson travels to Los Angeles to investigate the death of his daughter, Jenny, who was reported to have died in a car accident; however, Wilson suspects murder.
+Recently released from prison after nine years, he is a hardened man.
+Arriving in Los Angeles, he questions Jenny's friends Eduardo and Elaine.
+Finding that they pass his initial inquiry, he elicits their help in investigating Jenny's death.
+One suspect who emerges is Terry Valentine, the wealthy record producer Jenny was dating.
+Valentine was briefly involved in drug trafficking which was managed through his security consultant, Avery.
+Wilson locates a warehouse used by the drug trafficker and asks about Valentine.
+They insult his daughter and beat him.
+Wilson returns to the warehouse, shooting dead all but one of the employees.

-Seeking more information from Valentine, Wilson and Eduardo sneak into a party held at Valentine's house.
+Wilson and Eduardo sneak into a party held at Valentine's house.
 Once there, Wilson searches for evidence of Valentine's involvement.
 He finds and steals a picture of Jenny.
-Attracting suspicion from Avery, Wilson is accosted by a guard whom he swiftly head-butts and throws over a railing to his death.
-Wilson and Eduardo flee, only to be chased by Avery, who rams their car with his own, gets out of his car and begins shooting at their car.
-Wilson rams Avery's car in return, forcing Avery to jump out of the way as his car goes over a cliff.
+Attracting suspicion from Avery, Wilson is accosted by a guard whom he head-butts and throws over a railing to his death.
+Wilson and Eduardo flee, only to be chased by Avery, who rams their car and shoots at them.
 He and Eduardo escape but not before Avery hears Eduardo call out Wilson's name.

 Back with Elaine and Eduardo, Wilson reminisces about his earlier life with his daughter, whom he remembers only as a child.
 Worried her father would be sent away to prison, she would often threaten to call the police whenever she found evidence of the crimes he was involved in or planning.
 He recalls she had never followed through on her threats because she loved him and it eventually became a sad joke between them.
 However, his life of crime put a strain on his family.
 He ended up in prison after the men he was involved with sold him out to the police.